egonw/SARS-CoV-2-Queries/src/solution.md

 ## Vaccines

-In time, we may have a vaccine that could provide us with a level of immunity to protect us against SARS-CoV-2.
-Several vaccines-candidates are being studied right now [<cite>Q91131712</cite>].
+Over time, several vaccines have been developed that provide us with a level of immunity to protect us against SARS-CoV-2.
+Many vaccines have been developed now [<cite>Q91131712</cite>].
 We can list the vaccines given in Wikidata with this query:

 <sparql>vaccines</sparql>